2lambda123/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Credits

-Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in [TensorRT](https://github.com/nviDIA/TensorRT) by Nvidia.
+Some CUDA kernels (TensorRT Fused Attention, GroupNorm, SplitGelu and BiasAdd etc.) and demo diffusion were originally implemented in [TensorRT](https://github.com/nviDIA/TensorRT) by Nvidia.
+We use [Flash Attention v2](https://github.com/Dao-AILab/flash-attention) in Linux.
 We use Memory efficient attention from [CUTLASS](https://github.com/NVIDIA/cutlass).
 The kernels were developed by Meta xFormers.
 The ONNX export script and pipeline for stable diffusion was developed by Huggingface [diffusers](https://github.com/huggingface/diffusers) library.